serverless/serverless/docs/03-cli-reference/09-rollback.md

 ### AWS

-At first you want to run `serverless deploy list` to show you existing deployments.
+At first you want to run `serverless deploy list` to show your existing deployments.
 This will provide you with a list of the deployments stored in your S3 bucket.
 You can use the timestamp of one of these deployments to set your infrastructure stack to this specific deployment.

 **Example:**